Kent-Danielle/FindaPotty-2.0/README.md

 ## General Info

-This browser based web application to ...
+A web application to help people with special needs to find bathrooms that can accomodate them by viewing a list of bathrooms with user reviews and features such as wheelchair accessibility, diaper changing station, etc.

-- Hi my name is Xinyang.
-I'm excited about this project because this is new to me!
+- Hi my name is Kent.
+I'm excited about this project because it's my first time collaborating using GitHub!

 - Hi my name is Tommy.
 I'm excited about this project because i'm straight poggers, pogger poggington.
 SHEEEEEEESH

-* Hi my name is Kent.
-I'm excited about this project because it's my first time collaborating using GitHub!
+- Hi my name is Xinyang.
+I'm excited about this project because this is new to me!

 ## Technologies

 Technologies used for this project:
 * HTML, CSS
-* JavaScript and JSON
+* JavaScript, JSON
 * Bootstrap
 * Firebase and Firestore